 This is important why?

-When the PNS is dominant, the body is in rest and digest mode.
+When the PNS is dominant, the body is in rest-and-digest mode.
 This means its priority is to recover, to heal, to deeply nourish and restore itself.
 The body knows well how to do these things, but our busy lifestyle keeps us in reactive sympathetic nervous system (SNS) mode, where the body’s priority is just to get through the day, coping (fight or flight), not healing.
 That can cause the body to age prematurely, and slow or stymie recovery from injury, illness or surgery.

 Our bodies simply cannot cope and heal at the same time.
 It’s fight/flight or rest/digest — not both at the same time.